Martin Serial Number Lookup and Guide

 Vintage Martin Guitar Values

-The value of Martin guitars can vary from a couple of hundred dollars all the way up to six figures!
+Martin guitars run anywhere from a couple hundred dollars up to six figures.
 Pre-war guitars (made before 1941) are the most desirable and valuable.
-If you would like help valuing or selling your Martin guitar, please don't hesitate to contact me!
+If you want help valuing or selling your Martin, contact me.

 2003 Martin D-35 sunburst acoustic guitar